amail/Guideline.js/README.md

     {
         type: 'bubble',                // The type of step.
 Can either be 'bubble' or 'overlay'.
 Default is 'bubble'.
         title: 'My amazing step!',     // Adds a headline (h1-tag) to the content.
-Is not shown if value is 'null'.
+Not shown if value is 'null'.
 Default: null
         content: 'This is just...',    // Adds content (text/html) to the step!
 Not shown if value is 'null'.
 Default null
         showSkip: true,                // Whether or not to show a 'Skip this step' button.
 Default: true
         showContinue: false,           // Whether or not to show a 'Continue' button on the step.
 Default: false